Main types of fans|Classification by material, use, place of origin, size, and correct usage

 You may use more than one fan depending on the season or occasion.
 Here are the main types of fans by purpose.

 Paper or cloth fans used in summer are called summer fans.
-Summer fans are characterized by the fact that they are used to cool off with a fan.
+Summer fans are used to cool off with a fan.
 It can be said that what is generally called a fan often refers to a summer fan.
 Paper fans are called summer fans (Natsu-ogi), while hinoki fans made of wood are sometimes called winter fans (Fuyu-ogi).

 Decorative folding fan

 A decorative folding fan is a fan used as an indoor decoration in homes and stores.
 They are displayed standing up with the fan open.
 It is not used with a fan like a summer fan.
-The fan surface of a decorative fan is often decorated with seasonal designs or lucky charms and is often used for gift-giving occasions.
+The fan surface of a decorative fan is decorated with seasonal designs or lucky charms, and is often used for gift-giving occasions.
 [4]

 Shimai-sen (shimai-sen, shimai-o-gi)